Tuesday, July 1, 2003

 Monday, July 7, 2003

-An aluminum PCT Blaze overgrown with bark At the first meadow past Glen Aulin (a few miles), I saw my first bear of the hike on the western edge of the meadow.
+At the first meadow past Glen Aulin (a few miles), I saw my first bear of the hike on the western edge of the meadow.
 To avoid surprising him, I tried clapping and whistling, but he was far enough off not to hear.
 Soon enough, he caught scent of me, looked around till he spotted me, froze for a moment, and then bolted for the hills.
 It was comforting to see that he had a wild bear type of reaction, that he was not happy near people.
 I took a swim in Miller Lake; the water was warm and there was a great sand beach right by the trail.
 The weather was clear with a nice temperature all day.
 I discovered that mosquito carcasses look like, but don't taste like Oreo crumbs.
 (Dan)

 Camp: One mile north of Benson Pass